virtual-cast/Zenject/README.md

 This can sometimes open up some interesting design possibilities so good to be aware of.

-## <a id="destruction-order"></a>Notes About Destruction/Dispose Order
+## Notes About Destruction/Dispose Order

-If you add bindings for classes that implement `IDisposable`, then you can control the order that they are disposed in by setting the <a href="#update--initialization-order">execution order</a>.
+If you add bindings for classes that implement `IDisposable`, then you can control the order that they are disposed in by setting the [execution order](#update--initialization-order).
 However this is not the case for GameObjects in the scene.

 Unity has a concept of "script execution order" however this value does not affect the order that OnDestroy is executed.
 The root-level game objects might be destroyed in any order and this includes the SceneContext as well.